Services

 {SERVICE}_IP | Loopback IP for each service defined in .rediacc.json | POSTGRES_IP=127.0.11.2 |

-The {SERVICE}_IP variables are auto-generated from .rediacc.json.
+The {SERVICE}_IP variables are auto-generated from the slot mappings in .rediacc.json and exported before your Rediaccfile functions run.
 The naming convention converts the service name to uppercase with hyphens replaced by underscores, then appends _IP.
-For example, listmonk-app becomes LISTMONK_APP_IP.
+For example, a service named listmonk-app with slot 0 becomes LISTMONK_APP_IP=127.0.11.2.

 Warning: Do not use